PaoyangLab/Methylation_Analysis/README.md

 ![IGV_tutorial 1.png](https://github.com/PaoyangLab/Methyaltion_Analysis/blob/main/Figures/IGV_tutorial.png)

-1. Download and activate the IGV Desktop application according to the operat-ing system.
-This application supports operating systems includ-ing MacOS, Windows, and Linux.
+1. Download and activate the IGV Desktop application according to the operating system.
+This application supports operating systems including MacOS, Windows, and Linux.
 2. Select the reference genome from the dropdown list.
-Here, we chose A. thali-ana (TAIR10) as a reference genome.
+Here, we chose A. thaliana (TAIR10) as a reference genome.
 Additional reference genomes can be downloaded by clicking More or can be loaded from the local path (in FASTA format).
 3. Convert the file from the WIG file to the suggested track formats, BigWig or TDF files, by running IGVtools (Click `Tools`>`Run IGVtools`).
 4. Select `File`>`Load from File` to load data into the track panel.
 Right-click the panel to adjust the graphic type or other settings.
-5. Use the dropdown list and search box at the top panel to select the chromo-some and region shown.
+5. Use the dropdown list and search box at the top panel to select the chromosome and region shown.
 Click `+`/`-` on the top panel to zoom in/out.
 Clicking or dragging on the track of the chromosome can also adjust the region shown.
 6. Click `File`>`Save session or File`>`Save Image` to save the visualization result.

 ### 3.4 Post-alignment analyses